-University of California: Complete a minimum of 15 college-preparatory (a-g) courses, with at least 11 finished prior to the beginning of your senior year.
-Earn a grade point average (GPA) of 3.0 or better in these courses with no grade lower than a C. Meet the writing examination requirement by taking the ACT Plus Writing or the SAT Reasoning Test by December of your senior year.
-SAT Subject Tests are not required, but certain programs on some campuses recommend them, and you can use subject tests to satisfy the "a-g" requirements.
-Only a-g courses taken in grades 10-12 are calculated in the UC GPA.
-Courses taken in grade 9 are used to meet the Subject Requirement if the grade is "C" of higher, but they are not included in the GPA.
+Earn a grade point average (GPA) of 3.0 or better in these courses with no grade lower than a C. Only a-g courses taken in grades 10-12 are calculated in the UC GPA.
+Courses taken in grade 9 are used to meet the Subject Requirement if the grade is "C" or higher, but they are not included in the GPA.
 Honor points (A=5, B=4,C=3) may be calculated for up to four Honors or Advanced Placement courses taken in grades 10-12.
-UC is temporarily suspending the standardized test requirement for students applying for fall 2021 freshman admission only.
-Students applying for fall 2021 are not precluded from taking standardized tests (SAT or ACT) and sending scores if they are able.
-Doing so can support their statewide UC eligibility, application for certain scholarships, and help them fulfill some University graduation requirements.